Anick's conjecture for polyhedral products: Introduction

+Finally, we calculate the Poincar\'e series of $H_*(\Omega \uxa^\K;\k)$ where $\k$ is any field and $\uxa^\K$ is simply connected (Theorem ~\ref{thm:PSforuxa}).
 This vastly generalises a result of Cai \cite{Ca24} who considered polyhedral products of the form $\ux^\K$, where $\K$ is a flag complex.
 If $\Omega \uxa^\K \in \prod\mathcal{P}$, this allows us to enumerate the spheres and loops on spheres that appear in such a decomposition.
-We expect the method used to prove Theorem ~\ref{thm:introPSforuxa} will be useful in other contexts.

 The structure of the paper is as follows.
 In Section ~\ref{sec:Prelim}, we state some algebraic and homotopy theoretic results that will be required in later sections.
 In Section ~\ref{sec:Plocaldecomp}, we prove sufficient conditions on a space $X$ for its pointed loop space to be in $\prod\mathcal{P}$ localised away from a set of primes $P$.
 In Section \ref{sec:LoopMAC}, we focus on the case of a moment-angle complex and prove Theorem ~\ref{thm:introAnickforzk}.
 We use this in Section ~\ref{sec:partquoandorbi} to determine the homotopy groups of partial quotients and simply connected toric orbifolds in terms of the homotopy groups of their associated moment-angle complex.
 Finally, in Section ~\ref{sec:LoopCaa}, we consider loop spaces of more general polyhedral products and develop the methods to reduce the study of these to the loop spaces of moment-angle complexes.
-As a consequence, we prove Theorem ~\ref{thm:introPSforuxa}.

 The authors would like to thank Steven Amelotte for pointing out the papers of Anick on $R$-local homotopy theory, which were instrumental in proving the main result, and the service team of Comptes Rendus for sending a scanned copy of \cite{backelin}.